dorianps/LINDA/README.md

 ## Install:
 Download the [latest release](https://github.com/dorianps/LINDA/releases/download/0.1/LINDA_v0.1.zip) (v0.1) and unzip in a local folder.

-_IMPORTANT: Do not use the Github download buttons.
-They provide only the files of the main repository, without the large files containing the trained prediction models.
-The above link points to a full release that contains also the prediction models._
+_IMPORTANT: Use the above link for downloading.
+The Github download does not contain the large files with trained prediction models._

 *****
 ## Run: